With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreCaptain James A Lovell Federal Evanston Cboc is one of mental health facilities in Evanston, Illinois, located at 1942 Dempster Street, 60202 zip code.
 Captain James A Lovell Federal Evanston Cboc provides outpatient treatment.
-Captain James A Lovell Federal Evanston Cboc provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Captain James A Lovell Federal Evanston Cboc provides psychotropic medication, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
 Captain James A Lovell Federal Evanston Cboc also supports veterans and military families.

 Learn MoreTurning Point Behavioral Health Center is a mental health treatment clinic in Skokie, Illinois, located at 8324 Skokie Boulevard, in the 60077 zip code.
 Turning Point Behavioral Health Center provides outpatient treatment.
-Turning Point Behavioral Health Center provides group therapy, activity therapy and dialectical behavior therapy to children / adolescents, seniors 65 or older and adults.
-Turning Point Behavioral Health Center also supports LGBT and people with serious mental illness.
-Additional services provided by Turning Point Behavioral Health Center consist of case management, family psychoeducation and psychosocial rehabilitation services.
+Turning Point Behavioral Health Center provides individual psychotherapy, group therapy and psychotropic medication to seniors 65 or older, young adults and children / adolescents.
+Turning Point Behavioral Health Center also supports people with serious mental illness and LGBT.
+Additional services provided by Turning Point Behavioral Health Center consist of mentoring/peer support/consumer-run services, family psychoeducation and court-ordered outpatient treatment.

 Learn MoreEnvision Unlimited is a mental health facility in Chicago, IL, located at 5080 North Elston Avenue, in the 60630 zip code.
-Envision Unlimited provides outpatient treatment and residential treatment.
-Envision Unlimited provides psychotropic medication, group therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-Envision Unlimited also supports people with serious mental illness, veterans and people with PTSD.
-Some other services available at Envision Unlimited include integrated primary care services, mentoring/peer support/consumer-run services and diet and exercise counseling.
+Envision Unlimited provides residential treatment and outpatient treatment.
+Envision Unlimited provides group therapy, cognitive behavioral therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Envision Unlimited also supports seniors or older adults, people with PTSD and military families.
+Some other services available at Envision Unlimited include psychosocial rehabilitation services, integrated primary care services and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.